 This word of faith, belief, trust, confidence, fidelity, faithfulness that Paul is proclaiming in Romans 10:6 is the submission and obedience to God’s Righteousness, from Romans 10:3.
-This is the Righteousness that is based on ‘faith’, so says Moses, whom the apostle Paul felt it necessary to quote twice in order to make his point.
+This is the Righteousness that is based on ‘faith’, so says Moses, whom the apostle Paul felt it necessary to quote twice in order to make his point.!.!.

 In conclusion, when Paul started talking about ‘faith’ it was in chapter 9, verse 30; the Righteousness from out of ‘faith’.
 He then stated that some in Israel were not pursuing the Law of Righteousness from out of that ‘faith’.
 He then explains their lack of faith was because they did not submit/obey God’s Righteousness.
-The apostle Paul then tells us that Christ is the goal/aim of the Law of Righteousness by quoting Moses twice; paralleling Messiah and the Law of Moses.
+The apostle Paul then tells us that Christ is the goal/aim of the Law of Righteousness by quoting Moses twice; equating the Jesus with the Law of Moses.
 According to the apostle Paul, Jesus (the Word of God) with the Law of Moses (The Word of God) are one and the same thing!
 “That” is the “Word of Faith” he is proclaiming…

 Final Thought: Mainstream theology has convinced man-kind that obeying God’s ‘Law of Righteousness’ is by default “trying to be saved or justified”; this is a ‘Straw-man argument and a false assumption, at least according to the apostle Paul…

 Do we then ‘abolish‘ the law through “faith”?
 God forbid.
 But we rather ‘maintain‘ the law. | Romans 3:31

 The apostle Paul claims we are to “uphold” the Law, and that’s why he lived his entire life observing and guarding the Law of God given through Moses; what does the text say?